sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/03_net/window-management-net.md

 ## Registering Windows as App Instances

-The .NET Window Management library allows WPF and WinForms applications to announce the windows initiated by them as Glue42 application instances (see [Application Management](../../../application-management/net/index.html)).
+The .NET Window Management library allows WPF and WinForms applications to announce the windows initiated by them as Glue42 application instances (see [App Management](../../../application-management/net/index.html)).
 This is necessary when you have a [multi window application](../../../application-management/net/index.html#multi_window_apps) and its windows are registered as Glue42 applications - then the multi window application becomes responsible for notifying [**Glue42 Enterprise**](https://glue42.com/enterprise/) about new app instances.

 The `RegisterAppWindow()` method registers the window both as a Glue42 Window and as a Glue42 application instance.
 It accepts the WPF window object (or the WinForms window handle), the Glue42 application object, the application name and an application options builder as arguments: